dkvz/capricartes/README.md

 - [ ] Add a huge neon-glow on hover over inputs and buttons.
 - [ ] Use template tags for reusable stuff that I need to insert.
 - [ ] Use a transition for the hover on buttons.
+- [ ] onChange doesn't trigger when clicking the same element in a select element.
+I need another plan for that.
+The first option element should be the amount of slides.
+That way it should work.